-Designed in 2004 by Hrafnkell Birgisson, Sesselja Guðmundsdóttir and Aðalsteinn Stefánsson.
+Designed by Hrafnkell Birgisson, Sesselja Guðmundsdóttir and Aðalsteinn Stefánsson.
+Under development.

 In late 2004 Hrafnkell curated a collaboration between the Icelandic knitwear producer Víkurprjón and a team of fashion and product designers.
 Few months later the brand Vík Prjónsdóttir was born and a unique collection made of pure Icelandic wool.
 In the first years the collaboration involved designers Brynhildur Pálsdóttir, Egill Kalevi Karlsson, Guðfinna Mjöll Magnúsdóttir, Hrafnkell Birgisson and Þuríður Rós Sigurþórsdóttir.